-After alcohol, cannabis is the most commonly used psychoactive and illicit drug in Canada.
+After alcohol, cannabis is the most commonly used psychoactive drug in Canada.

 Cannabis, also known as marijuana (also mary jane, hash, blunt, dab, joint) is a product of the plant cannabis sativa.
 The main active chemical in cannabis is THC (delta-9-tetrahydrocannabinol).
 THC is a psychoactive chemical that gives a high or feeling of euphoria to those who use it.
 Another active chemical in cannabis is CBD (cannabidiol), which is presently being studied and used for medical purposes.
 It does not have psychoactive properties.

 Cannabis consists of the dried flowers, fruiting tops and leaves from the marijuana plant.
 It is commonly greenish or brown color.
 Cannabis resin (or hashish) is a brown or black secretion.
 It can be processed further to produce hash oil, wax or ‘shatter’.
 Shatter is a concentrated extract with very high levels of THC.

 - Non-Medical Cannabis: Information for Parents and Communities Presentation